 The biggest swells can be seen from the month of June to September.
 The surf breaks are generally of the size that ranges from 3 – 8 feet.
 Along with natural settings, the island has excellent facilities as well.

-Most of the resorts in Maldives offer equipment like boards and sails for hiring that vary as per the skill levels to their guests along with windsurfing lessons if interested.
+Most of the five star resorts in Maldives offer equipment like boards and sails for hiring that vary as per the skill levels to their guests along with windsurfing lessons if interested.
 There are also instructors providing you with all the necessary information about the sport and guiding you throughout.

 Check this Guide to Windsurfing in Maldives for more details..

 Maldives is nothing less than a paradise for fishing lovers with favorable conditions and exotic marine life and rich fauna.
 Most of the resorts in Maldives organizes fishing trips for their guests along with providing them with all the required equipment for fishing.

 Equipment like fish rods, fish finders and international fishing hooks along with Dhoni, local Maldivian boats and speedboats can easily be accessed along with proper guidance from the experts at the resorts.

 There are mainly two kinds of fishing that you can go for; big game fishing and night fishing.
 Whichever kind you choose, you are introduced to the best of natural settings and exotic fishes to catch, making the experience worth remembering.